SaadTiwana/axelera/board_preparation/README.md

 Note that speed from this dongle is not great (works on 2.4Ghz only) but ok to get internet quickly.

-To get better speed, I installed a RTL8822CE based M.2 card (5.8Ghz+ 2.4Ghz Wifi, Bluetooth) - Thanks to Shabaz for the idea!
+To get better speed, I installed a RTL8822CE based M.2 card (5.8Ghz+ 2.4Ghz Wifi, Bluetooth) on the back side of the board - Credit to Shabaz for the idea!

+The driver for this is available in the "linux-firmware" package inside the linux git.
+However ,the whole package is more than a GB in size and not suitable to download to an embedded board like this.
+Instad, we can manually download and install the driver files.

-Download the latest driver files from linux repository (right click, save as):
+Download the latest driver files from the linux repository (click file name, then download raw/plain - very important to do like this.
+Right-click->save does not download file correctly):

 https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/rtw88